TDStrasser/KookaBlockly-Reference/docs/source/actuators.rst

 Actuators
 ---------

-The Actuators category provides the blocks, in :numref:`actpalette`, that enable the use of these servos.
+The Actuators category provides the blocks that enable the use of these servos.
+See :numref:`actpalette`.

 .. _actpalette:
 .. figure:: images/actuators-palette.png